Updated: January 28, 2023

 Visiting Ireland can be more than a bit overwhelming.
-You are either visiting the busy capital or enjoying the calm and quietness of the breathtaking Irish country side.
-Ireland is very diverse and you need to prepare for different scenarios.
-You can expet crowds in some places while in other parts of Ireland you simply need to understand where to go and what to do.
+You are either visiting the busy capital of Dublin or enjoying the calm and quietness of the breathtaking Irish countryside.
+Ireland is a very diverse country and you need to prepare for different scenarios.
+You can expect crowds in some places while in other parts of Ireland you simply need to understand where to go and what to do.
 We highly recommend properly planning your visit to Ireland.
 The travel books and travel guides in this post are here to help you on your way.
 We have hand picked all of these books!

 By reading up on history of our travel destinations we can better understand the behaviour of those living in the places that we visit.
 Every place that we visit has its own unique history.
 Ireland has a long and rich history.
 Although the city’s history is too extensive to cover in a single book, this book does a good job in summarizing centuries of history in an easy to read accessable book.